-GT-2: All cars must be presented to the tech inspection table before the race and will remain there until cars are called to the track, no exceptions.
+GT-2: All cars must be presented to the tech inspection table with body off before the race and will remain there until cars are called to the track, no exceptions.

 GT-3: If a car passes tech inspection and a technical illegality is missed/overlooked, the car is still illegal and subject to disqualification.

 GT-4: General items which will be inspected are as follows: (also see rules per class)

 Motor: Ensure current legal, no mismatch of end bells, rotors, stators, etc. Motors are not to read 5 degrees below ambient room temperature as measured at the tech table.
 No artificial heating or cooling will be permitted, if a racer is observed to be doing so it will result in a DQ for the event.

 Weight: Cars must meet minimum weight requirement per class.

 Bottom Chassis Ride Height – Cars will be run over a ride height inspection gage set to current HCOT established rules per class.
 The car must pass cleanly over the gage without causing a tire to be lifted in which it can spin freely.
 Note: this does now include any button head screws which may be protruding lower than the main chassis.
 The body should be trimmed such that the bottom of the body is of the same level as the bottom of the main chassis; body must clear the right height gage also.